 Artificial intelligence (AI) and machine learning (ML) technologies are revolutionizing supply chains across the globe, enabling companies to increase efficiency and margins by learning from data collected hour after hour, day after day.
-For forestry, this provides a transformational opportunity to complement existing planning practices based on prescriptive optimization modeling.
-It also has the potential to become a new and vital best practice in operational forest planning.
+For forestry, this provides a transformational opportunity to complement existing forestry planning practices based on prescriptive optimization modeling.
+It also has the potential to become a new and vital best practice in operational forest operations management.
 By leveraging AI/ML predictive algorithms, companies can generate and improve the data they use to create optimization models, leading to a continuous improvement cycle that results in better business outcomes.

 Forest supply chain dynamics